-You’ll also attend lectures to develop an advanced understanding of Control and Systems Engineering, which you’ll apply to your year long project.
-You’ll have the opportunity to work alongside MSc Advanced Control and Systems Engineering students during your studies.
+You’ll also attend taught modules to develop an advanced understanding of control and systems engineering, which you’ll apply to your year long project.
+You’ll have the opportunity to work alongside other control and systems engineering students during your studies.

 - Optimisation and Signal Processing